Starley (singer): Personal life

 Starley told her family she was bisexual in 2017.
-She had previously dated men and told Star Observer that her family were "surprised" and her announcement was a "big deal for them".
-In 2018, Starley performed at the Sydney Mardi Gras for the first time and was the co-headline act at the official party.
+She had previously dated men and told Star Observer that her highly religious family were "surprised" and her announcement was a "big deal for them".
+She has suffered from depression, which she treated by exercising as much as three hours per day and at one time was interested in being a personal trainer.